Skip to main content

 Q: What is the best gift for a dad who recently got a new grill?

 New grill owners most commonly lack three things: a reliable way to start charcoal without lighter fluid, a quality thermometer, and good seasoning.
-The Weber Chimney Starter, ThermoWorks ThermoPop 2, and Meat Church Holy Gospel covers all three for under $70 combined.
+The Weber Chimney Starter, ThermoWorks ThermoPop 2, and Meat Church Holy Gospel cover all three affordably.
 For someone who specifically got a gas grill, substitute the A-MAZE-N Pellet Tube Smoker for the chimney starter.

 As an Amazon Associate, we earn from qualifying purchases.